akornilo/akornilo.github.io/_posts/2016-01-01-how-learning-works.md

  <div align="center">
 <img src="{{site.baseurl}}/assets/img/perceptron-post/bad-data.png" alt="non-linearly separable" height="250" width="250">
 </div>
 Although our training data was linearly separable because we were able to find a hyperplane that classified all the articles correctly, it did not generalize to our test data.
-Approaches to resolve non-linearly separable data include the voting perceptron (found on page 19 in the previous link) and [kernels](https://www.quora.com/What-are-Kernels-in-Machine-Learning-and-SVM).
+Approaches to resolve non-linearly separable data include the voting perceptron (found on page 19 [here](http://web.engr.oregonstate.edu/~xfern/classes/cs534/notes/perceptron-4-11.pdf)) and [kernels](https://www.quora.com/What-are-Kernels-in-Machine-Learning-and-SVM).

 ### Convergence

 A common problem with machine learning algorithms is to know when to stop because you've found the optimal solution.
 If the data was linearly separable, PLA will converge to a solution (you can find the proof on page 13 [here](http://web.engr.oregonstate.edu/~xfern/classes/cs534/notes/perceptron-4-11.pdf)).
-Although, these exist methods to tell when you have converged, in our case running the code a fixed number of iterations is sufficient (I experimented with several values to find one that worked well).
-The downside of using a finite number of iterations is that the final weight vector may not be optimal - running the code several times, I got varying performance on the test data.
+Although, there exist methods to tell when you have converged, in our case running the code a fixed number of iterations is sufficient (I experimented with several values to find one that worked well).
+The downside of using a finite number of iterations is that the final weight vector may not be optimal - running the code several times, I got varying levels of performance on the test data: for the medical vs space, percent incorrect varied between 5 and 8 percent; for mac vs ibm between 13 and 15 percent; for atheist vs christian between 7 and 10 percent.

  This happens because many different hyperplanes separate the training data perfectly.
-To pick between these solutions, we will need to use [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine).
+To pick between these solutions, we will need to turn to [support vector machines](https://en.wikipedia.org/wiki/Support_vector_machine)!!

 Image Sources: